hasura/graphql-engine/community/boilerplates/event-triggers/netlfy-functions/README.md

-# Event trigger boilerplates on Zeit Now
+# Event trigger boilerplates on Netlify

 Contributions are welcome for boilerplates in other languages.